moshix/3270BBS/README.md

 Finally there is a script import_calendar.sh to import .ics files into an individual calendar, if you want your Google calendar or whatever to be also featured in in the BBS

-Have a look at the ./essentials_scripts directory.
-It has some SQL scripts that help you manage content and users.
+I am providing some eseential scripts to manage your BBS in this repo.

 If you enable FTP, then users can upload notes to their NOTES directly, or also download them.
 This way they can edit longer notes and then upload them with FTP.
 Same wth HTTP.

 From Notes, then users can post a note to Topics.
 This is useful to first edit the Note until  you are happy with it and then turn into a post with one function key.

-Generally, the **httpd should not be opened to the public**, it's meant more for the admin.
+The web interface can be opened to the public, but what's the point for a 3270 BBS system?

 Admin Only Panels
 -----------------